 Dr. Akram AlFantazi

-Dr. Akram AlFantazi is a Professor of the Department of Chemical Engineering and Theme Lead (Materials and Chemistry) in the Nuclear Technology Center at Khalifa University in Abu Dhabi.
-He has been a professor in the Materials Engineering Department and Founding Co-Director of the Pipeline Integrity Institute (PII) at the University of British Columbia (UBC), Vancouver, Canada.
+Prof. Akram AlFantazi is a Professor of the Department of Chemical and Petroleum ngineering and Theme Lead (Materials and Chemistry) in the Emirati Nuclear Technology Center (ENTC) at Khalifa University.
+He was a professor in the Materials Engineering Department and Founding Co-Director of the Pipeline Integrity Institute (PII) at the University of British Columbia (UBC), Vancouver, Canada.
 He also served as the Associate Dean Research and Graduate Studies.

 Dr. AlFantazi obtained his Ph.D. in Metallurgical Engineering from Queen’s University, Canada in 1994.
 He then held a 2-year Postdoctoral fellowship at UBC.
 In 1996, he joined Falconbridge Ltd., where he worked as a Project Metallurgist for several years before returning to UBC in 2001, where he has been teaching and conducting research in corrosion, electrometallurgy and electrochemical processes in materials engineering.
 In 2006-2008, he held the Qatar Petroleum Chair in Corrosion at Qatar University.